Stewart Udall: Death and legacy

 After his death, President Obama noted on March 20, 2010, "For the better part of three decades, Stewart Udall served this nation honorably.
 Whether in the skies above Italy in World War II, in Congress, or as Secretary of the Interior, Stewart Udall left an indelible mark on this nation and inspired countless Americans who will continue his fight for clean air, clean water, and to maintain our many natural treasures."

 On June 8, 2010, President Barack Obama signed legislation to designate the United States Department of the Interior Building as the "Stewart Lee Udall Department of the Interior Building."

 Point Udall, on St. Croix in the U.S. Virgin Islands, was named for him in 1968, honoring Udall's work to support the economy of the island group.
-The westernmost spot, Point Udall, Guam, is named for his brother Mo.
+Point Udall, USVI is the easternmost point of the United States in the direction of travel.
+The westernmost point in the direction of travel, Point Udall, Guam, is named for his brother Mo.
 This means that "America's day ... begin(s) and end(s) at a Point Udall."